-The Pioneers include grades 4 and 5.
+The Pioneers include students in 4th and 5th grade.
 Academically, the Georgia Performance Standards are the basis for instruction for the Pioneers.
-An Individual Educational Plan (IEP) is developed for each student, and teachers conference with parents throughout the year to gain their input and to report on progress in the IEP.
+A Student Learning Profile (SLP) is developed for each student, and teachers conference with parents throughout the year to gain their input and to report on progress in the SLP.

-- The 5th grade also uses the Imagine It reading series and Wordly Wise workbooks to develop vocabulary.
+- Fifth grade also uses the Imagine It reading series and Wordly Wise workbooks to develop vocabulary.

 - Science for Pioneers is Pearson Interactive Science.